Social Media Resources & Guides

 What is Instagram?

-- Instagram is the most visual of the main social media platforms, as the channel is driven by photos and videos.
+- Instagram is the most visual of the main social media platforms, as the channel prominently features photo and video imagery.

 - Instagram has the youngest audience of the four major social media platforms, as well as the fastest growing audience, with now over 1 billion monthly active users.

-- Nowadays, users can go to Instagram to follow their favorite companies and brands, who have interesting visual content to share.
-For our purposes, think of it as a way to showcase the most unique visuals from your department.
+- Users go to Instagram to follow their friends, celebrities, but also companies and brands who have interesting content to share.
+For our purposes, think of Instagram as a way to showcase the most unique visuals from your department.

 Note: If you need assistance setting up an Instagram Profile, please contact us – these guides assume a basic level of proficiency.